 Hulme Playhouse has been leased by the Fountain Gate Chapel since July 2012.
 It is maintaining the building and the auditorium, stage area and foyer are now usable.
 However, the Playhouse still suffers problems from a leaking roof with the operator carrying out localised repairs as and when problems become apparent.

-In June 2017 the building was put up for auction and subsequently purchased by real estate company GLC Estates Ltd. Its intentions for the playhouse are, as yet, unknown.
+In June 2017 the building was put up for auction and subsequently purchased by real estate company GLC Estates Ltd.

 Image: Hulme Playhouse, Ian Grundy